Episode Two [Preview]

 The Donmat’s mouth fell open.

-“Yes,” Sofita affirmed.
+“Yes,” she said.
 “By the male donation of Ixo Kul.”

-“Did he hurt your mak?” she asked softly.
+Dox softened.
+“Did that male hurt your mak?”

 Dox lost focus at the very mention of monogamy.

-“Komad,” Dox appeared over the hatch, her bald head bordered in light.
-“Just because your makers are damaged doesn’t mean you’re damaged.”
+“Komad,” Dox appeared over the hatch, her bald head bordered by the light.
+“Your makers being damaged doesn’t make you damaged.”

 “If only such truths were that self-evident,” Sofita mused.